opsabarsec/African-soil-chemistry/README.md

-# AfSIS Soil Chemistry Data - EDA + modelling
+# AfSIS Soil Chemistry Data -from AWS S3 bucket

 The goal of this model is to find a correlation between the soil elemental analysis and its fertility.
 We tried to correlate measurements taken using "dry chemistry", i.e. XRF and FTIR spectroscopy.